mssohail/epistasis-inference/README.md

 ## 11. Results shown in Supplementary Figure 5

-   Peroformance comparison of MPL and MPL (no epistasis) on low variability data
+   Performance comparison of MPL and MPL (no epistasis) on low variability data
 	Analyzed in Figure 4

 ### Steps: